Suffolk County Executive Steve Levy has landed firmly on one side of the facial-hair debate.

 Democrat Halpin noted that he shaved after he lost the 1991 re-election race to Republican Robert Gaffney and before leaving office.

 "The mustache was getting grayer faster than the rest of my hair," Halpin recalled.
 "I wanted to shave it off before I ran for re-election, but figured no one would recognize me.
 It could have been an advantage - I could have been a fresh face."

-Last summer, Gov. David A. Paterson razed his beard and then kept a mustache for a few weeks before removing that too.
+Last summer, Gov. David A. Paterson razed his beard and kept a mustache for a few weeks before removing that, too.

 LINE FORMS HERE: Suffolk GOP chairman John Jay LaValle says he hopes against a primary contest to oppose nationally targeted Rep. Tim Bishop (D-Southampton) next fall in the 1st Congressional District.
 "If the candidates truly are loyal Republicans and want to win the seat back, the best way to do that is to be united as a team," he said.
 LaValle vows fair screenings, which begin Monday.
 Three hopefuls drew buzz last week: former SEC prosecutor George Demos, who's raised more than $300,000; Chris Cox, son of state GOP chairman Ed Cox and grandson of late President Richard Nixon; and businessman Randy Altschuler.
 (Chairman Cox told colleagues he's staying out of this).
 But, four others have come forward: ex-CIA man Gary Berntsen, teacher Richard Blumenthal, importer James Staudenraus andRiverhead resident Frederick Meyer.